das67333/gol_engines/README.md

           How many generations to update at once, uses `gens_log2` by default

   -t, --topology <TOPOLOGY>
-          The topology of the pattern, default is unbounded
+          The topology of the pattern

+          [default: unbounded]

           Possible values:
           - unbounded: The pattern is unbounded in all directions